Corporate Immigration Solutions

-- The 457 visa has been abolished as of 18 March 2018 and replaced by the Temporary Skills Shortage (TSS) subclass 482 visa.
-This visa allows businesses based either in Australia or overseas to sponsor workers for a temporary visa lasting up to 4 years.
+- The Subclass 482 TSS visa has replaced the 457 visa, and allows businesses based either in Australia or overseas to sponsor workers for a temporary visa lasting up to 4 years.
 Only certain occupations are eligible for TSS visas, and employees must be paid at the market rate.

 - Employer Nomination Scheme (ENS)

 - The Employer Nomination Scheme is a permanent visa, and requires the nominating employer to be operating in Australia.